Vacant shops can drag shopping center performance and retail sales down for shopping center managers and marketing managers.

 - You can evaluate the market conditions regularly so you are meeting market rent conditions

-- A course of action to apply to targeted tenants will likely reduce vacancy downtime
+- A course of action to apply to targeted tenants will reduce vacancy downtime

-- A methodology of leasing can be shaped with the landlord agreed to rents, incentives, lease terms, and marketing campaigns
+- A methodology of leasing can be shaped by the landlord agreeing to rents, incentives, lease terms, and marketing campaigns

 - You can measure marketing results with your vacancy activities and known